dbca-wa/sdis/docs/source/specs.rst

 * Approvers can reset the document to "new" and fast-track it through its approval stages.

 Document approval will often advance their project to a new stage.

+The individual documents differ only in the actions caused by their approval.